RachWalm/dog-api/README.md

 ### Change to initial dog profile model

 The original dog profile model had the vaccination information and the details of the dog all in one model.
 This was found to be extremely bulky and gave the issue of the vaccination information would not want to be on public display.
-Therefore, they were separated into one model that was entirely vaccination information and one that was the remaining dog profile.
+Therefore, they were separated into two, one model that was entirely vaccination information and one that was the remaining dog profile.

 ### Automatic record creation for user profile and dog vaccine